edwarado/COMP2119-Piggy/README.md

 End of the game
 The game will be over when all players played all 8 cards.
 The final scores will be calculated by the number of piggies each player has.
 The one with the lowest piggies will lose the game.

+## 2. Game Features

+Generation of random game sets or events
+To make sure that each game will have a different game set, first of all, each card(1-99) will be assigned a random number of piggies(1-5).
+During the preparation, the cards will be randomly shuffled and distributed to players.
+Bots also play by picking cards randomly according to the chosen difficulty.

+Data structures for storing game status
+We use parallel arrays to store card information and the number of piggies of each card.
+We also create 4 independent arrays to store cards in hand of each player and 4 arrays to store cards on each row.
+Integer variables are used to store how many piggies a player has.
+String variables are used to store the name of the player.

+Dynamic memory management
+After each round, data stored in arrays will be updated constantly by using pointers, including existing cards in a row,  how many cards are left in hand for each player.

+We will use pointer to store the cards the player has lost.

+File input/output (e.g., for loading/saving game status)
+As variables in a program are volatile, we need a file to save unfinished game status.
+Once the program is run, we will generate a file to store game information.
+When the player inputs a command to leave the game halfway, the program will store the necessary data into the file such as existing cards in a row,  how many cards are left in hand for each player.
+When the program is loaded next time, it will check if there is an existing file to resume a game.
+Data in the file will be retrieved and put into the variables again.

+Program codes in multiple files
+We will split our program into mainly three parts, preparation(shuffling and distributing card), the main algorithm of the game and file input and output process.
+By doing so, the main algorithm can be reused to write other programs but with different features customized.